JasonAMartin/vscode-fast-start/README.md

 - Get import cost info for your JS files and find heavy imports thanks to import-cost.
 - and more!

-## Recommended User Settings
+## RECOMMENDED USER SETTINGS

 Here's the user settings I'm currently using.
 Just open user settings in VSC and paste this JSON into there.

-These settings are off a Mac, so if you're on Linux (woot) or Windows, change the editor.fontFamily to something appropriate.
+These settings are off a Windows machine, so if you're on Linux or Windows, change the editor.fontFamily to something appropriate and you can remove the git.path setting.

 And dont' forget to peek at the overall settings because there's a ton you can tweak.

-These settings will get you running right away.
+**These settings will get you running right away.**

 ```
 {
-    "editor.fontFamily": "Monaco",
+    "editor.fontFamily": "Liberation Mono",
     "editor.fontSize": 14,
     "editor.rulers": [150],
     "editor.tabSize": 2,